My Naked Feet:

 Consumer faith in this brand, and in hundreds of brands, is shot.
 Blown to smithereens by the brand’s arrogance, greed, and stupidity, and by the overall obnoxious attitude of oafs running their company into the ground.

 I’m not one to hoard, but I keep shoes and boots from a decade ago stored in boxes on shelves.
 I wear them sparingly because Heaven knows when I will be able to buy their equivalents again.
 They’re not of the highest quality either.
 They’re not the shoes of my childhood, those smell-the-cordovan-leather and enjoy-walking-to-school-loafers that were made in New Jersey or somewhere else nearby.

 My Egyptian feet were happy feet back then!

 I wear my good shoes for special occasions.
-To preserve the quality of my cherished ballet flats that were made in Italy of Italian leather (purchases circa 2012), I took to buying cheapo flats to wear for one season, until they have served their time and become, like so many other pieces of merchandise from China: disposable non-goods.
+To preserve the quality of my cherished ballet flats that were Made in Italy of Italian leather (purchased circa 2010), that I choose to believe were made with Italian Hands.
+I had taken to buying cheap flats to wear for one season, until they have served their time and become, like so many other pieces of merchandise from China: disposable non-goods.

 Usually this brand works well for me, but not this time.
 They were a no go in all areas.
 They kind of looked like a shoe that the Church Lady would make a naughty daughter wear . . .
 As a form of corporeal punishment.